Following system colour scheme Selected dark colour scheme Selected light colour scheme

 Class attributes may be documented:

-from typing import Annotated, doc
+from typing import Annotated, Doc

 class User:

-first_name: Annotated[str, doc("The user's first name")]
+name: Annotated[str, Doc("The user's name")]

 ...

-As can function or method parameters:
+As can function or method parameters and return values:

-from typing import Annotated, doc
+from typing import Annotated, Doc

 def create_user(

-first_name: Annotated[str, doc("The user's first name")],
+name: Annotated[str, Doc("The user's name")],

 cursor: DatabaseConnection | None = None,

-) -> Annotated[User, doc("The created user after saving in the database")]:
+) -> Annotated[User, Doc("The created user after saving in the database")]:

 """Create a new user in the system.